lut-ful/E-commerce-sales-Report/README.md

 - **Payment Mode Quantity**: Analysis of sales volume by payment method.
 - **Top Profit by Subcategory**: Highlights the most profitable product subcategories.

-## Data Source

-The specific data source used for this report is not mentioned in the provided image.

 ## Tools Used